espnet/espnet/README.md

 > **NOTE**:
 > - We are moving on ESPnet2-based development for TTS.
-> - If you are beginner, we recommend using [ESPnet2-TTS](https://github.com/espnet/espnet/tree/master/egs2/TEMPLATE/tts1).
+> - The use of ESPnet1-TTS is deprecated, please use [ESPnet2-TTS](https://github.com/espnet/espnet/tree/master/egs2/TEMPLATE/tts1).

 ### SE: Speech enhancement (and separation)